Puracé National Natural Park: General

 The way to get to the park is through Popayán, capital of the Department of Cauca, which can be reached by the Pan-American highway that connects the country from north to south.
 Then take the road to the town of Puracé, located at the foot of the volcano.
 It is 44 km long and takes about an hour.
 The road is in good condition.
-From Puracé you continue to a point called "El Crucero", and then - 1 km further - to the beautiful recreational area of Pilimbalá, in the northern sector of the volcano.
+From Puracé you continue to a point called "El Crucero", and then - 1 km further - to the recreational area of Pilimbalá, in the northern sector of the volcano.
 Or the park can also be reached from the old Colombian police base located at 4000 meters above sea level which can be accessed by vehicle after passing through the Puracé's sulphur mines.

 Starting from Pilimabalá at a medium pace and with good weather, it can take 3 ½ h to ascend to the crater.
-If the ascent is made via the military base the journey is much shorter and may take around 1 ½ to 2 h.
+If the ascent is made via the military base, the journey is much shorter and may take around 1 ½ to 2 h.